Romulo-Moraes/rclock/README.md

 git clone --recursive https://github.com/Romulo-Moraes/Rclock.git
 ```

-The *--recursive* flag is used for downloading the submodules beyond the repository source code.
+The *--recursive* flag is used for downloading the submodules beyond the repository source code itself.

 ## Building the Anemone library
 The Anemone repository provides its own script for building the library, it's located on the root of the project.
 So to build the Anemone we need to run the following commands with the premise that you are currently at the root of the Rclock repository: